MBuchalik/b1gmail/UPGRADE.md

 ### After running the update

-You can delete the `languages/` folder and its content.
+You can delete the `clientlib/` and `languages/` folders and their content.